brodi-xx/outdoor-weather-api/README.md

 Process: What were the technologies used?
 How were tasks and roles broken down and assigned?
 What challenges did you encounter?
 What were your successes?

-Demo: Show your stuff!

 Directions for future development.

-Links to the deployed application and the GitHub repository.

 ## REQUIREMENTS
 Satisfies all of the preceding acceptance criteria plus the following code improvements: